 As companies commit to improve their policies, we’ll update the scorecard so you can see how your actions are helping to push the ten biggest food and beverage companies to do better.

-Top of the table when it comes to supporting women, Coke scores well for running high-profile projects with women in rural areas and for officially pledging to support women farmers.
+On top when it comes to supporting women, Coke scores well for running high-profile projects with women in rural areas and for officially pledging to support women farmers.

 Coca-Cola needs to work harder for farmers.
 It must commit to making its supply chain more accessible to more farmers, and to update its supplier code to improve conditions for farmers.